DenisPolygalov/CaFFlow/README.md

 For video encoding/decoding support the lossless video codec (FFV1) must be installed and registered globally, at your operating system level (i.e. as a COM DLL in the case of Windows).
-First of all it is necessary to check if you have the FFV1 video encoding support already available on your PC (installed for example by a third-party application) or not.
+FFV1 video __encoding__ is supported by OpenCV distributed via the `conda` installer.
+FFV1 video __decoding__ support might be already available on your PC (installed for example by a third-party application) so it is necessary to check it's presence.
 In order to do so run the `examples/sXX_capture_video.py` script:

 `(cafflow)> cd CaFFlow\examples`